How to Dry Areas Affected by HVAC Condensation

 The Risk of Hidden Moisture

-If moisture is suspected in hidden areas, further inspection may be necessary.
-In these situations, understanding how to detect HVAC condensation leaks can help confirm whether moisture is still present or continuing to form.
+If the affected area continues to smell musty, feels cool or damp, or shows recurring discoloration, further inspection may be necessary.
+Reviewing how to detect HVAC condensation leaks can help determine whether moisture is still active.

 When Materials Cannot Be Saved